Audience Manager Plug-in for IAB TCF

 You must meet the following prerequisites to use the IAB TCF with Audience Manager:

-- You must be using Experience Cloud ID Service (ECID) version 4.1 or newer.
+- You must be using Adobe Experience Platform Identity Service (ECID) version 4.1 or newer.
 Download our latest ECID release.

 - Alternatively, if you use Server-Side Forwarding (SSF) to import data into Audience Manager, you must upgrade to the latest version of AppMeasurement.
 Download AppMeasurement using the Analytics Code Manager .